Andr\'e-Quillen cohomology of algebras over an operad: Notation and preliminary

 A description of $A\otimes^{\Po} N$ is given by the following coequalizer diagram in $dg\mathcal{M}od_{\K}$

 where the two first maps are given by the operad product

 and the $\Po$-algebra structure

-\begin{rem} We have to take care of the fact that the symbol $\otimes^{\Po}$ is just a notation and not a classical tensor product (except in the case $\Po = \Com$), as we will see in the following examples. \end{rem}
+\begin{rem} We have to make note of the fact that the symbol $\otimes^{\Po}$ is just a notation and not a classical tensor product (except in the case $\Po = \Com$), as we will see in the following examples. \end{rem}

 \begin{ex} \begin{itemize} \item[] \item When $\Po = \Ass$, we can write

 then we get $A\otimes^{\Ass} N \cong \vcenter{ \xymatrix@M=0pt@R=6pt@C=4pt{N\\ \ar@{-}[dd]\\ &\\ &}} \oplus \vcenter{ \xymatrix@M=0pt@R=6pt@C=4pt{A && N\\ \ar@{-}[dr] && \ar@{-}[dl]\\ & \ar@{-}[d] & \\ & &}} \oplus \vcenter{ \xymatrix@M=0pt@R=6pt@C=4pt{N && A\\ \ar@{-}[dr] && \ar@{-}[dl]\\ & \ar@{-}[d] & \\ & &}} \oplus \vcenter{ \xymatrix@M=0pt@R=6pt@C=4pt{A & N & A\\ \ar@{-}[dr] & \ar@{-}[dd] & \ar@{-}[dl]\\ & & \\ & &}} \cong N\oplus A\otimes N \oplus N\otimes A \oplus A\otimes N \otimes A \cong (\K\oplus A)\otimes N \otimes (\K\oplus A)$ as modules over $\K$. \item When $\Po = \Com$, we get $A\otimes^{\Com} N \cong N\oplus A\otimes N \cong (\K\oplus A)\otimes N$ as modules over $\K$. \item When $\Po = \Lie$, we get $A\otimes^{\Lie} N \cong U^{e}(A) \otimes N$ as modules over $\K$, where $U^{e}(A)$ is the enveloping algebra of the Lie algebra $A$. \end{itemize} \end{ex}